mui/material-ui/docs/src/pages/components/hidden/hidden-de.md

 title: Hidden React-Komponente
 components: Hidden
 ---

 # Hidden

 <p class="description">Wechseln Sie mit unseren versteckten Komponenten schnell und ansprechend den Sichtbarkeitswert von Komponenten und mehr.</p>

 Alle Elemente sind sichtbar, außer **sie explizit versteckt**.
-Um die Integration mit unseren [responsiven Haltepunkten](/layout/basics/) zu vereinfachen, können Sie mit dieser Komponente jeden Inhalt ausblenden oder Sie können ihn zusammen mit unserer [`Grid`](/layout/grid/) Komponente verwenden.
+To ease integration with Material-UI's [responsive breakpoints](/customization/breakpoints/), this component can be used to hide any content, or you can use it in conjunction with our [`Grid`](/components/grid/) component.

 ## So funktioniert es